 As noted in "Harnessing Renewable Natural Gas for Low-Carbon Fuel," numerous benefits result from using RNG.
 However, at present, producing RNG, especially in small volumes at distributed locations, is more expensive than extracting fossil natural gas from underground reserves.
-The equipment to upgrade raw biogas to natural gas standards can be expensive, and the cost of pipeline interconnection facilities can be millions of dollars.
-This study details factors affecting the cost of RNG projects.
-This study does not address the incentives provided to conventional natural gas producers in the form of research grants, tax incentives and property rights that are not currently afforded to RNG.5
+The equipment to condition raw biogas to natural gas standards can be expensive, and the cost of pipeline interconnection facilities can cost millions of dollars.
+This study goes into detail to review factors affecting the cost of RNG projects.